Grey County, New Zealand

-The reason that the area that would become Grey County went across a provincial boundary was that the boundary had been set as a straight line from the head of the Hurunui River to Lake Brunner at a time when the area was virtually uninhabited, but the West Coast Gold Rush then straddled that boundary.
-In 1866, there was a failed proposal for portions of Canterbury Province, including the urban area of Greymouth and the rural area south to the Taramakau River, be annexed and solely administered by Nelson Province.
+The reason that the area that would become Grey County went across a provincial boundary was that the boundary had been set as a straight line from the head of the Hurunui River to Lake Brunner at a time when the area was virtually uninhabited, but the West Coast gold rush then straddled that boundary.
+In 1866, there was a failed proposal for portions of Canterbury Province, including the urban area of Greymouth and the rural area south to the Taramakau River, to be annexed and solely administered by Nelson Province.

 With the Abolition of Provinces Act 1876, Grey County was created, taking over administration of its area in January 1877.
 The southern boundary of Grey County was the Taramakau River, and the maintenance of the bridge over the river was shared with Westland County.
 Grey County extended for 64 km along the coast, and went inland as far as the great divide in the Southern Alps.
 The head of the local government administration was an elected chairman, with the county council's administrative headquarters located in Greymouth Borough.

 Grey County existed until the 1989 local government reforms, when the Grey District was formed through the amalgamation of the administrative areas of Greymouth Borough and Grey County.